elmtree-askmo/cloudcannon-app/content/learn/sociology/what-are-the-implications-of-informal-urbanization-on-the-security-of-megacities.md

 score: -1.0
 related_article1:
     id: 162945
+    title: >-
-    title: Explain the concept of urban density and its significance in the context of dangerous density.
+        Explain the concept of urban density and its significance in the context of dangerous density.
     subject: Sociology
     url: /learn/sociology/questions/explain-the-concept-of-urban-density-and-its-significance-in-the-context-of-dangerous-density
 related_article2:
-    id: 162945
+    id: 162943
-    title: Explain the concept of urban density and its significance in the context of dangerous density.
+    title: >-
+        What role do security protocols play in urban analysis and warfare?
     subject: Sociology
-    url: /learn/sociology/questions/explain-the-concept-of-urban-density-and-its-significance-in-the-context-of-dangerous-density
+    url: /learn/sociology/questions/what-role-do-security-protocols-play-in-urban-analysis-and-warfare
 related_article3:
-    id: 162948
+    id: 162934
-    title: How do hyperreal spaces contribute to military training initiatives in megacities?
+    title: >-
+        What are the key characteristics of military urbanism in the context of urban insecurity?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-hyperreal-spaces-contribute-to-military-training-initiatives-in-megacities
+    url: /learn/sociology/questions/what-are-the-key-characteristics-of-military-urbanism-in-the-context-of-urban-insecurity
 related_article4:
-    id: 162937
+    id: 162940
-    title: How do non-state actors influence post-national networks in urban settings?
+    title: >-
+        How do city-states and shanty-states function as loci of geopolitical control?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-nonstate-actors-influence-postnational-networks-in-urban-settings
+    url: /learn/sociology/questions/how-do-citystates-and-shantystates-function-as-loci-of-geopolitical-control
 related_article5:
-    id: 162948
+    id: 162953
-    title: How do hyperreal spaces contribute to military training initiatives in megacities?
+    title: >-
+        How do informal settlements challenge the global military security apparatus?
     subject: Sociology
-    url: /learn/sociology/questions/how-do-hyperreal-spaces-contribute-to-military-training-initiatives-in-megacities
+    url: /learn/sociology/questions/how-do-informal-settlements-challenge-the-global-military-security-apparatus
 ---

 &nbsp;